-The NUMA Files, a spin-off of the Dirk Pitt series, are an underwater exploration series featuring Kurt Austin, the leader of the Special Assignments Team at the US National Underwater and Marine Agency (NUMA).
+The NUMA Files, a spin-off of the Dirk Pitt series, is an underwater exploration series featuring Kurt Austin, the leader of the Special Assignments Team at the National Underwater and Marine Agency (NUMA).
 Austin’s missions take him all over the globe hunting for people who want to exploit the world’s natural resources.

 The series is co-written with Paul Kemprecos for earlier books and Graham Brown for the later books.
 Graham took over the series following Cussler’s passing in 2020.

 - Serpent (1999)